Donnell O'Donnell

-Sir Donal O'Donnell (Irish: Sir Domhnall Ó Domhnaill, died 1590) was a member of the O'Donnell dynasty of Tyrconnell in modern-day County Donegal.
+Sir Donal Dubh O'Donnell (Irish: Sir Domhnall Ó Domhnaill; died 14 September 1590) was a member of the O'Donnell dynasty of Tyrconnell in modern-day County Donegal.
 He was the eldest son of Sir Hugh McManus O'Donnell, the Lord of Tyrconnell for much of the reign of Elizabeth I.

 Biography

 Sir Donal O'Donnell was the eldest son of Sir Hugh O'Donnell, the ruler of Tyrconnell.
 Sir Donal was the leading contender in the O'Donnell succession dispute of the 1580s which took place while his father was still alive.
-His personal jurisdiction covered "that part of Tirconnell from the mountain westwards, i.e. from Barnesmore to the river Drowes (i.e. Tirhugh), and also all the inhabitants of Boylagh and Tir Boghaine (i.e. Bannagh)".
-His father's primary domain concentrated on Kilmacrenan and Mongavlin, and his cousin Niall Garbh O'Donnell held sway in Lifford and eastwards of there.
+His personal authority, with duties similar to a Tacksman to a Scottish clan chief, covered "that part of Tirconnell from the mountain westwards, i.e. from Barnesmore to the river Drowes (i.e. Tirhugh), and also all the inhabitants of Boylagh and Tir Boghaine (i.e. Bannagh)".
+His father's primary domain concentrated on Kilmacrenan and Mongavlin, and his cousin Niall Garbh O'Donnell, with similar duties, held sway over the Clan's traditional stronghold of Lifford and eastwards of there.
 The Four Masters described him as "a mighty champion and great in battle, and it was never heard that at any time he had turned his back on his enemies" and O'Donovan says he was known "to lead his father's forces".

 Amongst the other leading contenders were his younger half-brother Hugh Roe O'Donnell and his great-uncle Hugh Dubh O'Donnell.
 Donal received the allegiance of O'Boyle and MacSweeney Banagh, as well as of the English Crown, who felt he had a stronger claim to the Lordship, by primogeniture.
-The Dublin government felt that Donal could command more support locally than his brother as Donal's mother was an Ulster woman while Hugh Roe was the son of Finola Mac Donald, daughter of James MacDonald, Lord of Dunyveg and Kintyre, (nicknamed'Iníon Dubh/Dark-haired Daughter by the Irish) a Scottish woman.
+The Dublin government felt that Donal could command more support locally than his brother as Donal's mother was an Ulster woman while Hugh Roe was the son of Finola MacDonald, daughter of James MacDonald, Scottish clan chief of Clan MacDonald of Dunnyveg and Kintyre.
+Historian Francis Martin O'Donnell has named Donal's mother as "Nuala, a daughter of O'Neill".